Ridge Augmentation / Soft Tissue / Hard Tissue

 Hard Tissue Augmentation

-When bone has been lost due to atrophy (thinning of tissues due to lack of stimulation) and your treatment of choice is implants we may need to rebuild the deficiency so the future implant has adequate quantity of bone surrounding it for its support.
+When bone has been lost due to atrophy (thinning of tissues due to lack of stimulation) and your treatment of choice is dental implants we may need to rebuild the deficiency so the future dental implant has adequate quantity of bone surrounding it for its support.
 If bone augmentation is needed, different techniques can be utilized for its reconstruction.

 This video is an example of one technique of bone reconstruction.
 When we see you we can review all different techniques if bone augmentation is necessary in your case.